-- 1 Review the status of accreditation, compliance, and credentialing.
-This includes checking for any upcoming deadlines, requirements that need to be addressed, or any changes in regulations or standards. - 2 Compare the status with the required standards.
-Identify any gaps or areas for improvement. - 3 Discuss the findings with key stakeholders, including clinical staff, administrative staff, and leadership.
-Collaborate to develop action plans to address any identified gaps or areas for improvement. - Implement any necessary changes based on the review and discussion.
-This may involve updating policies and procedures, conducting additional training, or submitting required documents to accreditation or regulatory bodies. - 5 Update the centralized database with any new documents or changes in status. - 6 Monitor the implementation of changes and follow up on any pending items or deadlines.
+Review the status of accreditation, compliance, and credentialing.
+This includes checking for any upcoming deadlines, requirements that need to be addressed, or any changes in regulations or standards.

+O2 Compare the status with the required standards.
+Identify any gaps or areas for improvement.

+Discuss the findings with key stakeholders, including clinical staff, administrative staff, and leadership.
+Collaborate to develop action plans to address any identified gaps or areas for improvement.

+Implement any necessary changes based on the review and discussion.
+This may involve updating policies and procedures, conducting additional training, or submitting required documents to accreditation or regulatory bodies.

-The data below only represents ASCs that participated in ASCA's Benchmarking Program.
+- 05 Update the centralized database with any new documents or changes in status. - 06 Monitor the implementation of changes and follow up on any pending items or deadlines.

+- 01 Accreditation renewal rate

+- 02 Compliance audit pass rate

+- 03 Incidents of non-compliance

+- 04 Physician re-credentialing rate